DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 }
 ```

-Returning `nil` from the error, resource or action mapper will drop the event entirely (it won't be sent to Datadog).
-The value returned from the view event mapper must be not `nil` (to drop views customize your implementation of `UIKitRUMViewsPredicate` - read more in [tracking views automatically][4]).
+Returning `nil` from the error, resource, or action mapper drops the event entirely (it won't be sent to Datadog).
+The value returned from the view event mapper must be not `nil` (to drop views customize your implementation of `UIKitRUMViewsPredicate`.
+Read more in [tracking views automatically][4]).

-Depending on the event's type, only some specific properties can be mutated:
+Depending on the event's type, only some specific properties can be modified:

 | Event Type       | Attribute key                     | Description                             |
 |------------------|-----------------------------------|-----------------------------------------|